FlipsideCrypto/flow-models/models/descriptions/arguments.md

 {% docs arguments %}

-The arguments included in the transaction body.
+The arguments passed into the Cadence script when the transaction was submitted.

 {% enddocs %}